 Music Major Requirements (minimum 48 credits)

-Upon admittance to the school, incoming freshman and transfer student music majors should contact the music program coordinator for information on placement exam and audition dates: Dr. Schiavo or call (856) 225-6539.
+Upon admittance to the school, incoming freshman and transfer student music majors should contact the music program coordinator for information on placement exam and audition dates: Prof. Joseph C. Schiavo or call (856) 225-6539.

 Students majoring in music must earn a grade of C or better in the following courses: